 Once you become an experienced essential oil user, you may be able to tell if the oil is high quality by smelling the aroma.
 Until then, check the grade of the oil and look for the Latin name on the bottle.
 Essential oils should come in dark-colored, glass containers to protect the integrity of the oil and information on how to use each one safely should be included.
 These are indicators that you may have found a good company that sells high-quality essential oils.

 There are three companies I purchase my essential oils from.
 All three companies sell pure essential oils, sourced from native lands, provide GC-MS information, have websites with good educational information, and carry lines of essential oils that are safe for children.
 I can recommend all three of them in good conscience.
 They include:

 I am often asked why I don’t purchase essential oils through MLM (direct sales) companies such as Young Living or doTERRA.
 The primary reason is that neither company supplies the GC-MS results, leaving me to wonder about purity.
+The second reason is the higher cost.
 If you would like more information about why I don’t buy essential oils from them, you can learn more about that here.